CorMazz/chronolab/chronolab/README.md

 4. Rust backend video editing
    1. Load in separate video files and determine how to combine them and position them based on user GUI input
    2. Save the combined videos + data as a single video
+5. Add tsdownsample to downsample large traces and allow for quicker data visualization.

 ## TODO

+1. Use an [array buffer](https://v2.tauri.app/develop/calling-rust/#returning-array-buffers) to transfer data to the frontend from Polars when requested
+2. Add the -performance feature to Polars to make it faster (at the expense of compile time)

 ## Last Thing I Was Working On